munrocreations/own-it-quick/README.md

     # Build and start the container
     docker-compose up -d

+When the process completes, then check that all the containers have successfully started, by running docker-compose ps.
+If they are all working correctly, you should expect to see output similar to that below:

+In it, you can see that the database, ownCloud, and Redis containers are running, and that ownCloud is accessible via port 8080 on the host machine.

-For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/deployment_recommendations.htm) in the ownCloud documentation.
+For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the ownCloud documentation.

 <h3 id="connect">Enable Users to Connect to the ownCloud Server</h3>
 Enable users to connect to the Owncloud server using the  server's IP address and port 8080